Tag: red sox

 Bulkeley High School, 1933.

-Johnny Taylor had been snubbed by the Bulkeley baseball team as an underclassman.
+Taylor had been snubbed by the Bulkeley baseball team as an underclassman.
 Alternatively, he pole-vaulted and high-jumped in track and field.
 When he made the Maroons baseball club as an upperclassman, Taylor joined a team comprised of an eventual major leaguer, Bob Repass and a future scout, Whitey Piurek.
 Bulkeley’s longtime head coach, Babe Allen, is credited with discovering the tall (6’0″) and slim (170 lbs.)
-Taylor who had a high leg-kick, a whip-arm, a lively fastball and a sharp “12-to-6” curveball.
+Taylor, who had a high leg-kick, a whip-arm, a lively fastball and a sharp “12-to-6” curveball.

 1933 Bulkeley High School Baseball with Johnny Taylor (front row, second from left)